kavun/kavun.github.io/_posts/2021-04-14-creating-a-command-based-cli-in-powershell.md

 tags: ["DevOps", "Powershell"]
 ---

-Lately, I've become obsessed with automating local development environment tasks, especially when it comes to onboarding, bootstrapping, and managing my local machine's environments for various projects.
-When something like a web application starts to add environment dependencies like docker-compose, quickly that project's onboarding steps can get quite lengthy.
+Lately, I've become obsessed with automating local development environment tasks, especially when it comes to onboarding, bootstrapping, and managing local machine environments for various projects.
+When something like a web application starts to add external dependencies like services running in docker-compose, quickly that project's onboarding steps can get quite lengthy.
 Managing issues around onboarding steps can become a pain, and troubleshooting them, especially when those tasks are expected to be run across operating systems, can be very difficult and time consuming.
 Powershell Core, being cross-platform and JIT runnable, offers a friendly scripting experience for creating command-based command line interfaces for whatever application you need.

+## Prerequisites

+- Install Powershell Core on your operating system of choice: [https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)
+- All the examples can also be found here.
+Download/clone this repo to follow along with each step: [https://github.com/kavun/ps-cli](https://github.com/kavun/ps-cli)

 ## Goal